-Finding the best ecommerce software to build your online store is a daunting and confusion task – especially if you are new to the world of ecommerce.
+Finding the best ecommerce software to build your online store is a daunting and confusion task – especially if you are new to the world of creating an ecommerce business.

-If you are thinking of starting your own online store and looking for some ideas for the best ecommerce software to use, this article will hopefully shed some light on this subject for you.
+If you are thinking of creating your own online store and looking for some ideas for the top ecommerce platform to use, this article will hopefully shed some light on this subject for you.

-When we first started building online stores to kick start our side business while we were working our regular day jobs, we didn’t where to start, how to build a website, how to upload products, or how to connect an online store to payment processors.
+When we first started building online stores to kick start our side business while we were working our regular day jobs, we didn’t where to start, how to build a good website, how to upload products, or how to connect a store to payment processors.

 We were just confused.

 As we invested more time conducting painful research, we discovered that broadly speaking, there are two ways to build an ecommerce store:

 - Self-hosted open source shopping carts (more advanced)

 Hosted shopping carts are much more user-friendly than self-hosted solutions (more about this in the next section).

 Basically, the website builder gives you a complete ecommerce package and takes care of all the technical aspect of things, so you can quickly and easily set up your ecommerce online store and start selling.

 The idea is that they “hide” all the codes, and create simple and non-technical user interface for you to create your own website (using drag and drop technology for you to insert your content such as images, galleries, etc) upload your products, connect your website to a payment processor, so you can start selling very quickly.